smartbugs/smartbugs/README.md

 1. Install  [Docker](https://docs.docker.com/install) and [Python3](https://www.python.org).

-   Make sure that the user running SmartBugs is allowed to interact with the Docker daemon.
-Currently, this is achieved by adding the user to the `docker` group:
+   Make sure that the user running SmartBugs is allowed to interact with the Docker daemon, by adding the user to the `docker` group:

    ```bash
    sudo usermod -a -G docker $USER